-Legumes–also known as pulses like lentils, peas, beans, chickpeas and the like– are a reliable and affordable source of shelf stable protein in the traditional Mediterranean diet.
-This is important, given that meat was eaten infrequently (both because of religious fasting and because of expense and availability).
+Legumes--also known as pulses like lentils, peas, beans, chickpeas and the like-- are a reliable and affordable source of shelf stable protein in the traditional Mediterranean diet.
+This is important, given that meat was not eaten infrequently (both because of religious fasting and because of expense and availability).

 Pulses and legumes are satisfying, nutrition-dense foods that are high in proteins and dietary fiber.
 They are linked with a lower risk of type 2 diabetes, and it can be just as filling as meat-based foods.
 Thankfully, in the Mediterranean diet, legumes are consumed nearly daily!

 A few legume recipes to try: bean salads, lentil stews, hummus, mashed fava beans, fasolada, pasta fagiolio, chickpea stew, and this vegan stew with peas and carrots.
 And if you are as big on chickpeas as I am, check out this list of 17 chickpea recipes.